hapax/hapax.github.io/assets/minimal-networks.md

 *Exercise 6 (outer rim).* Our proof applies to hubs only, but the same style of argument allows you to deduce properties of the cities or *fixed nodes* $A_1, A_2, \ldots, A_n$.
-To pursue the hub/spokes analogy, these form the rim of a strangely-shaped wheel!
 Prove the following properties:

 <span style="padding-left: 20px; display:block">